-• No/little progress No/little progress has been made on this action and/or objective not achieved • Some progress Some progress has been made on this action and/or objective partly achieved Completed This action has been completed and/or objective achieved he objectives, actions and management practices ft National Recovery Plan Status the maternity sites a op techniques to accurately estimate the population size at and undertake regular assessments of population numbers to nt population trends.
-Action 1.1 Develop techniques to estimate population numbers, survival rates & breeding success Various techniques have been developed for accurately estimating population size and trends.
+• No/little progress No/little progress has been made on this action and/or objective not achieved • Some progress Some progress has been made on this action and/or objective partly achieved ightarrow Completed This action has been completed and/or objective achieved he objectives, actions and management practices Ift National Recovery Plan Status Objective 1.
+Develop techniques to accurately estimate the population size at the maternity sites and undertake regular assessments of population numbers to thoroughly document population trends. • Action 1.1 Develop techniques to estimate population numbers, survival rates & breeding success Various techniques have been developed for accurately estimating population size and trends.
 Prior to October 2020 Development and refinement of the use of thermal imagery and an automated counting application batTracker for estimating fly-out numbers (Hield et al. 2019, Lumsden et al. 2020), infrared photography for counting numbers of pups (Lumsden et al. 2018), and counts of relative numbers of bats from infrared time lapse images.
-(This work is led by ARI).
+(This work is led by Amanda Bush and Lindy Lumsden at ARI).
 Development and optimisation of antenna systems for monitoring PIT-tagged bats at cave roosts, and confirmed minimal impacts of this marking technique for Southern Bent-wing Bats (van Harten et al. 2019, 2020) This report There has been significant progress towards the development and implementation of a new bat population monitoring program to conduct regular flyout counts at Bat Cave.
 The aim is that the counts could then be conducted by local staff or volunteers (e.g. Friends of Naracoorte Caves).
 New hardware has been tested over the last year.